-For the first 8 years the Beast was lucky enough to have its event head quarters at the fabulous Blackwater Castle.
-It had become a permanent part of the event history, from our very first beast, they have been with us as the event has grown from strength to strength and more recently as the event joined the Adventure racing European series (ARES) in 2013.
-In our 9th year the event opened it’s next chapter, when we hosted the Finals of the Adventure Racing European Series and also moved to a new location for our event HQ at the University of Limerick.
+From early on, the Beast was lucky to have its Event HQ at the fabulous Blackwater Castle, Castletownroache, Co.
+Cork.
+It is a permanent part of the event history.
+From our very first event, they have been with us as the Beast has grown from strength to strength and more recently as the event joined the Adventure Racing European Series (ARES) in 2013.
+In our 9th year (2015), the event opened it’s next chapter, when we hosted the ARES Finals and also moved to a new location for our Event HQ at the University of Limerick.

 Now the Beast has grown too big to contain and has broken free.
-Free to roam the entire island of Ireland as it seeks the best locations and best challenges to push our competitors too their limits.
-Who knows where the Beast will take us next.
+Free to roam the entire island of Ireland as it seeks the best locations and best challenges to push our competitors to their limits.
+Who knows where the Beast will take us next?

 Early History of The Beast

-Damien Hackett who founded the original Outsider magazine ran a staged adventure race in the Wicklow Mountains (2006) with well know Mountain Runner Brendan Lawlor and planned to repeat the event annually.
+Damien Hackett, founder of the original Outsider Magazine ran a staged adventure race in the Wicklow Mountains (2006) with well know Mountain Runner Brendan Lawlor and planned to repeat the event annually.
 One of the people behind the Ballyhoura Mountain Bike Trails, Pádraig Casey had been to a talk on Adventure Racing given by the then Irish AR Team and thought it would be a good idea to promote the forthcoming mountain bike trails by staging an event in the area.
 He was working with Damien Hackett on a marketing campaign for the trails and naturally the two brains collided and this is where Greg Clarke then came in.

-One of the things that was of great fascination to Damien and Pádraig was the fact that with sleep deprivation comes hallucinations and although it usually takes a little more than 24 hours for this to become a problem for racers it would affect some competitors over 24 hours of non-stop racing.
-It is a tradition for people to hallucinate monsters along the course so the idea of combining the words ‘Ballyhoura’ and ‘monster’ was played with and Damien finally settled on the Beast of Ballyhoura for the main event and the short fast run / bike got the Ballyhoura Blitz.
+One of the things that was of great fascination to Damien and Pádraig was the fact that with sleep deprivation comes hallucinations and although it usually takes a little more than 24 hours for this to become a problem for racers, it would affect some competitors over 24 hours of non-stop racing.
+It is a tradition for people to hallucinate and see monsters along the course so the idea of combining the words ‘Ballyhoura’ and ‘monster’ was played with.
+Damien finally settled on ‘The Beast of Ballyhoura’ for the main event and the short fast run / bike was called ‘The Ballyhoura Blitz’.
 Damien arranged for a friend to design the little Beast Logo and that was the beginning.

 Special thanks has to go to Greg and everyone who was involved with the running of the event in those first few years, without them the event would never have grown into Ireland’s Premier Adventure Race.